 DPS clients use remote monitoring and control in a wide range of industries.
 Proof of this is a recent client who monitored an aquatic center and swimming pool complex containing 10 pools.
 The main part of this system was that it needed to send alarms back to the master using wirelessly.
 GSM was to be used to send e-mail or text messages to the client's cell phone.
 Things to be monitored included chlorine, flow rate, temperature, and pressure.
 All of these sensors were easily available and joined to the 4-to-20-milliamp connectors on the NetGuardian 216 G3 and PDU device.
 Alarm are terminated using a 19 inch rear pluggable back panel.
 This back panel yields secure connections and easy installation should a unit need to be replaced in the future.
 In this way, tech that is used in a telecom or IT environment was used in a remote aquatic center monitoring case.

-remote monitoring and control Tools.
+Related remote monitoring and control devices: